pod-arcade/website/docs/Self-Hosted/server.md

 title: Setting up a Server
 sidebar_position: 0
 ---
-# Setting up a Server :construction:
+# Setting up a Server

-> :construction: ***PLEASE READ ME:***
+> :construction: ***PLEASE READ ME*** :construction:
+>
 >  ***It's likely that these instructions are going to change.
-Pod-Arcade is still under very development, and these deployment methods are rudimentary at best.
+Pod-Arcade is still under very development, and our team has already identified things that need to change in the deployment process.
 Please be understanding if these instructions are no longer up to date.***

 ## Overview

 This guide covers the steps required to set up a Pod Arcade server.

 This component is **_NOT REQUIRED_** if you're using the pod-arcade cloud solution.
-This is a drop-in replacement for the cloud solution for users that wish to run their own server.
+This is simply a drop-in replacement for the cloud solution for users that wish to run their own server.
 If you're looking for the cloud solution.

 The Pod-Arcade server consists of two major components, the web interface that's accessible from the browser, and the MQTT server that relays messages between the desktop and client.
+The web-frontend is already bundled with the server, and is accessible at the root of the HTTP/HTTPS server.
+The MQTT server is accessible at the `/mqtt` endpoint of both the HTTP/HTTPS server.

+It is not as sophisticated as the cloud version, and does not contain alternative authentication methods, such as Discord.
+It only allows for using a pre-shared key.
+Be careful who you share your PSK with, as anyone with it can connect to your desktops.

 ## Helm